-If you're getting 400 calls a month, 22% is 88 calls going nowhere.
+At 400 calls a month, 22% is 88 calls going nowhere.
 At $400 average value, that's $35,200 a month evaporating into voicemail.
 Nobody follows up on voicemails.
 The customer calls a competitor.

 The Missed Call Epidemic

 Businesses have known about missed calls forever.
 The standard fix was "hire more people."
-That solution costs $40,000–$80,000 per year per additional receptionist, and it still doesn't cover nights, weekends, or the moments when two calls come in simultaneously.
+That runs $40,000 to $80,000 a year per additional receptionist, and it still doesn't cover nights, weekends, or the moments when two calls come in at the same time.

-One receptionist working 9-to-5 can handle roughly 50-70 calls on a focused day.
+One receptionist working 9-to-5 can handle roughly 50 to 70 calls on a focused day.
 Some days it's 30.
-Some days 90 come in and they're managing walk-ins at the same time.
-The 22% miss rate isn't because your staff is bad at their jobs.
-It's because the system isn't designed to handle the volume.
+Some days 90 come in while they're also managing walk-ins.
+The 22% miss rate isn't a reflection of your staff being bad at their jobs.
+The system isn't designed to handle the volume.

 After-Hours: The Money You Don't See Leaving

 For service businesses, the "I need this fixed now" call at 7 PM goes to voicemail.
-By morning, they've found someone else.
+By morning they've found someone else.

 The Capacity Problem